Linaje-Projects/Linaje/README.md

 # Linaje Framework

 Linaje Framework is a set of utilities to make it easy to create Java Standard applications and Java applications with Swing-based UIs.
-It is divided into Linaje Core and Linaje UI.
+It is divided into Linaje Core and Linaje GUI.

 It is completely independent and has no dependencies on external libraries other than JDK / OpenJDK.